Maimatsubara Station: Station layout

-Adjacent stations

 History

 The station was opened by JR Kyushu on 1 March 1994 as an additional station on the existing track of the Kashii Line.

 On 14 March 2015, the station became a remotely managed "Smart Support Station".
 Under this scheme, although the station became unstaffed, passengers using the automatic ticket vending machines or ticket gates could receive assistance via intercom from staff at a central support centre.

 Passenger statistics

-In fiscal 2016, the station was used by an average of 1,082 passengers daily (boarding passengers only), and it ranked 153rd among the busiest stations of JR Kyushu.
+In fiscal 2020, the station was used by an average of 806 passengers daily (boarding passengers only), and it ranked 161st among the busiest stations of JR Kyushu.

+Surrounding area

+The surrounding area is a residential area that was first developed by JR Kyushu and two other companies, and there are many condominiums.